jimiljojo/api-catalog-demo/home.md

 There are security issues:

-* This view allows existing users to test for existence of accounts that exist but that they do not have access to.
+* This view allows existing users to test for existence of Pets that exist but that they do not have access to.
-* Account IDs are sequential so an authorized user can count all the Accounts on the system.
+* Pet IDs are sequential so an authorized user can count all the Pets on the system.